 Anesthetics or muscle relaxants, if needed to secure the airway, must be used with caution in trauma patients.
-Drugs may be required to facilitate intubation in the alert uncooperative patient, or they may be indicated to prevent dangerous increases in intracranial pressure (ICP) in the head-injury patient.
-If a hypnotic such as thiopental must be used in a trauma patient, the method of choice is rapid-sequence induction.
-Rapid-sequence minimizes the risk of aspiration, but it entails hemodynamic changes that may not be tolerated by the hypovolemic patient.
-A patient whose intravascular volume is depleted by 20%-30% may have a normal supine blood pressure, yet 4 to 5 mg/kg thiopental IV given to this patient may lead to cardiac arrest.
+Drugs may be required to facilitate intubation in the alert uncooperative patient, or they may be indicated to prevent dangerous increases in intracranial pressure (ICP) in the head-injured patient.
+If a hypnotic such as thiopental must be used in a trauma patient, the method of choice is rapid sequence induction.
+Rapid sequence induction minimizes the risk of aspiration, but it entails hemodynamic changes that may not be tolerated by the hypovolemic patient.
+A patient whose intravascular volume is 20-30% depleted may have normal supine blood pressure, yet 4-5 mg/kg of IV thiopental may lead to cardiac arrest in this patient.
 Alternatives in the moderately hypovolemic patient include lower dose thiopental (1-2 mg/kg), etomidate, and ketamine.
-Etomidate 0.2 to 0.3 mg/kg IV decreases blood pressure less than an equipotent dose of thiopental, but, like thiopental, it is a myocardial depressant and has the additional property of adrenocortical suppression.
-Ketamine 1 to 2 mg/kg IV tends to maintain blood pressure by means of its sympathomimetic property, which also lends it a bronchodilating effect.
+Etomidate, 0.2- 0.3 mg/kg IV, decreases blood pressure less than an equipotent dose of thiopental does, but, like thiopental, it is a myocardial depressant and has the additional property of adrenocortical suppression.
+Ketamine, 1-2 mg/kg IV, tends to maintain blood pressure by means of its sympathomimetic property, which also lends it a bronchodilating effect.
 However, its direct myocardial depression will be manifest in the hypovolemic patient who is already at maximum sympathetic outflow.
-Furthermore, ketamine is contraindicated in the head-injury patient because of its potential to increase ICP.
+Furthermore, ketamine is contraindicated in the head-injured patient because of its potential to increase ICP.
 The patient with clinical signs of shock should receive none of these hypnotic drugs.
-Intubation should be accomplished in this case with muscle relaxant, either alone or combined with a small dose of narcotic (e.g., fentanyl, 1-3 Φ g/kg).
+Intubation should be accomplished in this case with muscle relaxant, either alone or combined with a small dose of narcotic (e.g., fentanyl, 1-3 μ g/kg).